MicrosoftDocs/azure-docs/articles/batch/quick-create-portal.md

 After the task is created, it starts running on one of the nodes in the pool.

-While the task runs, create a second task with an identical command line.
+To create a second task, go back to step 1.
+Enter a different **Task ID**, but specify an identical command line.
 If the first task is still running, Batch starts the second task on the other node in the pool.

-> [!TIP]
-> If you are running a task on a Linux pool, try a similar **Command line** like `/bin/bash -c "printenv AZ_BATCH; sleep 90s"`.
->

 ## View task output